You want smart political talk without the meltdowns?

 Greg's exactly right.

-They rushed to judgment to play to the narrative, and this is again the aftermath of the George Floyd case trying to justify the riots and trying to hang this young man as a white supremacist.
+And this is, again, the aftermath of the George Floyd case, trying to justify the riot and trying to hang this young man as a white supremacist.

 It's insulting and offensive.